-The Pebble Project is seeking to develop a globally significant deposit of copper, gold and molybdenum into a modern mining operation.
+The Pebble Project is seeking to develop a globally significant deposit of copper, gold, molybdenum and silver into a modern mining operation.
 It is located on land that the State of Alaska secured during the Cook Inlet Land Exchange of 1974 -- a three way land swap involving the federal government, the state and the Cook Inlet Region Inc. (CIRI), an Alaska native regional corporation.
 The State of Alaska secured land including what is now Pebble, explicitly for its mineral potential.

 .
-Quantities of silver, palladium and rhenium also occur in the deposit.
+Quantities of palladium and rhenium also occur in the deposit.

 - a mineral resource with the tonnes, grade, metallurgy and geometry to potentially support a modern, long-life mine;